-A decade ago, “natural deodorant” (a catchall term that more or less just means “aluminium-free” deodorant) was niche and trendy.
-Slowly but surely, people were putting down their trusty tubes of Shower Fresh in lieu of consciously marketed alternatives.
+A decade ago, “natural deodorant” (a catchall term that more or less just means “aluminum-free” deodorant) was niche and trendy.
+Slowly but surely, people were putting down their trusty tubes of Secret Shower Fresh in lieu of consciously marketed alternatives.
 (I know, because I was one of them.)
-However, in 2023, aluminium-free deodorants aren’t particularly newfangled — in fact, I’d go as far to say that in a beauty landscape where “clean” is (whatever that means) is king, an aluminium-fuelled antiperspirant almost feels…démodé?
+However, in 2023, aluminum-free deos aren’t particularly newfangled — in fact, I’d go as far to say that in a beauty landscape where “clean” is (whatever that means) is king, an aluminum-fueled antiperspirant almost feels…démodé?

 The texture and glide are super smooth and buttery, and the scent options are elevated: There’s the signature Glossier You scent, plus Orange Blossom Neroli (which matches the brand’s Body Hero range), Sandstone (a verdant, cypress scent), and an unscented option.
 I went with Sandstone, which was utterly delicious but not at all overpowering.
 Lastly, let’s talk about the tube: Both the case and refill pods are fully recyclable, and the outer carton can be tossed in your mixed-paper bin.

 For $22 for a case and single refill (and $18 from there for individual refill pods), I’ll admit that you can easily find cheaper alternatives.
 However, taking into account how well it worked for me, plus the skin-care-like ingredients, I’d say Glossier has knocked its deodorant out of the park — and I can only imagine it’s been requested from the community for a long time.
 The thing is I don’t think Glossier tried to make the best clean deodorant out there as much as it sought to make the best deodorant that just happens to not have aluminum in it — and I’d say it did just that.